top of page

 A Time of Reunification

 Yom Yerushalayim marks the day on the Jewish calendar when the Six Day War ended and all of the Jerusalem was under Israeli auspices.
 In Israel, the flag of Jerusalem is displayed all over, and there are festivities and special events in Jerusalem.
-AAC plans to mark this date in 2022 with a special service, based on the emerging liturgy in Israel.

 Screen Shot 2021-12-09 at 1.26.28 PM.png